Does Kratom Interact With Hydrochlorothiazide?

 The interaction of kratom with hydrochlorothiazide can occur in the following way:

-Hydrochlorothiazide works by inhibiting sodium chloride co-transporters in the distal convoluted tubules of the kidney.
+On the other hand, hydrochlorothiazide’s primary effect is to reduce blood pressure.
+It works by inhibiting sodium chloride co-transporters in the distal convoluted tubules of the kidney.
 This results in sodium, potassium, and water loss through urine.
-The main effect seen in the body is the reduction of blood pressure.

 No. It is not safe to take kratom with hydrochlorothiazide.